 In addition to having nutritious unprocessed snacks ensuring you are using a good quality Eco-friendly lunchbox that is BPA, PVC and lead-free is important to avoid contaminants leaching into the food.
-Bento style boxes are awesome as there is no need for extra packaging!
+Bento-style boxes are awesome as there is no need for extra packaging!

 Making your own snacks at home means that you can not only monitor what is going into them but you can really boost the nutritional value of your food giving your kids an extra healthy boost!

-50+ Healthy Snacks for Kids
+50+ Healthy Kids Snacks

 Homemade crackers are a great way to get some more nutritious nuts and seeds into your kids diets, many store bought crackers can be high in salt and contain additives.
 Making your own means they can be made into fun shapes too!